-The official website for the Judiciary of the Republic of Trinidad and Tobago provides information about:
+The Court Library Services Unit pages on the official website for the Judiciary of the Republic of Trinidad & Tobago provide information about:

 - Cases can be located by searching the Court Library Database.
 Once you find a catalogue record for the case, many decisions have a “full-text” link.

 Research assistance requests are considered by the Court Law Library on a case-by-case basis, and some information can be provided via fax.
 Information that is already in electronic format may be sent via email.
 Judgments can be requested from the courts via email or fax.

 The Court Library Services Unit’s Online Catalog contains records of books, articles, and judgments.
 More specifically, the online catalog contains:

 - Books acquired from 2001 to the present.
 The catalogue will eventually reflect all the Unit's collections because retrospective cataloging is ongoing.